Ko11e/Save_the_egg/README.md

 Used https://tinyjpg.com/ to compress the size of the images.

 # Packages and Libraries
-Some of the importations have only one functionen been imported this is to make the program more efficent seen i only use one function in the libraries.
+Some of the imports have only one function imported, this is to make the programme more efficient, seen I only use one function in the libraries.
 - **google.oauth.service_account** <br>
-  This libary is used to acess the
+<span style="color:red;">This libary is used to acess the </span>
 - **gspread** <br>
 This was imported and used its functionality to smoothly add, remove and manipulate data in the linked Google Sheets spreadsheets.
 - **Pandas**<br>
 Pandas has been used to make it easy to handle the data from the worksheet and to present it in the user interface.
 - **Numpy** <br>
 This libary was used to esaly substact and add values to avode using for-loops.
 Since numpy is used to handle vectors and matrices, reorganising some of the data is accomplished with more efficient code.
 - **radint, from random** <br>
 This function was used to generate an integer corresponding to the event or position of the egg when it lands.
 This makes the player less predictable, even at a lower level.
 - **system, from os** <br>
 This is used to clear the terminal of text, making it easier for the user to follow the game.
 - **sleep, from time** <br>
 Used to allow the user time to read the text on the screen before it is cleared.
 - **Design**<br>
 The libarys/functions was used to make the design of the game more appyling and intresting.
   - **_pyfiglet_** <br>
   Used for ASCII art text in the Start and the end of the game
   - **_Fore and Style, from colorama_** <br>
   Used to give the user a visual feedback of the input and results in the game.
 Makes the text in the terminal brighter and the UI more appealing.
   - **_get_terminal_size, from shutil_** <br>
   To make the text in the termial in the ceter of the interface.

 # Testing
 I have created an additional file for manual testing and validation.
 You can find it here: **[TESTING](/TESTING.md)**